 If members of a committee feel that the committee is experiencing difficulty in following the spirit and practice of Quaker process, they are encouraged, first, to speak clearly about their concerns within the committee itself.
 The committee also is encouraged to seek assistance from other experts in Quaker process and conflict resolution.
-If the problem continues to pose an obstacle to committee work, the committee should ask the Ministry and Worship

-Committee or the Membership Committee to appoint a clearness committee to labor lovingly with the affected committee.
+If the problem continues to pose an obstacle to committee work, the committee should ask the Ministry and Worship Committee or the Membership Committee to appoint a clearness committee to labor lovingly with the affected committee.
 If the problem cannot be resolved, the clearness committee may ask the Meeting for Business to take appropriate action, which may include changing the membership of the committee, including removing a member from service on the committee.

 Each committee clerk is responsible for reporting annually to the Monthly Meeting according to the schedule for the Business Meeting Agenda (p.
 A-2).
 The written portion of the report is submitted to the office and becomes part of the Meeting's permanent records; it covers in some detail the concerns and activities of the committee during the immediately preceding twelve months.
-The oral portion of the annual report is not a reading or a summary of the written report; instead, it is a brief statement of the committee clerks expect and welcome questions, comments, and suggestions from Friends at the Meeting for Business.
+The oral portion of the annual report is not a reading or a summary of the written report; instead, it is a brief statement of the committee's current priorities and problems, as well as its plans for the future.
+Reporting committee clerks expect and welcome questions, comments, and suggestions from Friends at the Meeting for Business.